 Stanford Average A.C.T.

-Application deadline for incoming freshmen is November 1 while transfer student’s application deadline line is on March 15
+The application deadline for incoming freshmen is November 1 while transfer student’s application deadline line is on March 15.

 Stanford Masters Programs